pseudopirate/fullstack-interview-challenge/README.md

   }
 ]
 ```

+## Planets

+The `planets.json` file has the information about the different planets that the starships can travel to.

 You can always reach us by writing an email with all your questions and/or feedback about this challenge to devs@agilesearch.io